obonaventure/cnp3/book/transport/transport.rst

-Reliable data transfert on top of an imperfect network service
+Reliable data transfer on top of an imperfect network service
 ==============================================================